Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Introduction

 \subsection{Main Result}

-The main result of this article is to prove a weak universality statement from the microscopic model \eqref{e:micromodel} with general $F \in \cC^{2+}$ and a Poisson type noise $\widetilde{\xi}$\footnote{Actually, $\widetilde{\xi}$ depends on $\eps$ in our construction.
-But we still use this notation in case of mixing it with $\xi_\eps$.}.
-With the general discretisation framework \cite{general_discrete}, we also extend $\lL$ to general polynomial smoothing mechanisms with the form $\lL = - \qQ (i \d_x)$\footnote{This means $\widehat{\lL f}(k) = -\qQ(-2\pi k) \widehat{f}(k)$ for $k\in \ZZ$.} for polynomial $\qQ$ satisfying Assumption~\ref{as:Q} below.
+The main result of this article is to prove a weak universality statement from the microscopic model \eqref{e:micromodel} with general $F \in \cC^{2+}$ and a Poisson type noise $\widetilde{\xi}$\footnote{Both $\widetilde{h}$ and $\widetilde{\xi}$ in \eqref{e:micromodel} depend on $\eps$ since they are defined on $\RR \times (\TT / \eps)$.
+We omit the $\eps$ for notational simplicity.}.
+With the general discretisation framework \cite{general_discrete}, we also extend $\lL$ to polynomial smoothing mechanisms of the form $\lL = - \qQ (i \d_x)$\footnote{This means $\widehat{\lL f}(k) = -\qQ(-2\pi k) \widehat{f}(k)$ for $k\in \ZZ$.} for polynomial $\qQ$ satisfying Assumption~\ref{as:Q} below.
 Applying the same rescaling and re-centering procedure as in \eqref{e:rescale} (but with a different $C_\eps$ in general), we derive the equation for $h_{\eps}$ as

 where $\xi_\eps \coloneqq \eps^{-\frac{3}{2}} \widetilde{\xi}(t/\eps^2,x/\eps)$ is a non-Gaussian approximation to the space-time white noise $\xi$, and $\lL_{\eps} \coloneqq -\eps^{-2} \qQ(i\eps\d_x)$ in the sense that $\widehat{\lL_\eps f}(k) = - \eps^{-2} \qQ(-2\pi \eps k) \widehat{f}(k)$ for $k \in \ZZ$.
 We first give our precise assumptions on $\qQ$ and $F$.